 Arctic (2018): 5 out of 10: A well-acted movie about one man’s struggle after a plane crash in the Arctic.

-After the rescue helicopter crashes, he has new supplies (The crashed helicopter breaks all Hollywood convention by not blowing up in a big orange fireball) and a new friend.
-Well, a lady (Maria Thelma Smáradóttir) who doesn’t speak English and goes in and out of a coma and honestly whose role could have been played by a store mannequin or a painted volleyball.
+After the rescue helicopter crashes, he has fresh supplies (The crashed helicopter breaks all Hollywood conventions by not blowing up in a big orange fireball) and a new friend.
+Well, a lady (Maria Thelma Smáradóttir) who doesn’t speak English and goes in and out of a coma and honestly, whose role could have been played by a store mannequin or a painted volleyball.

 There is never a sense that the struggle is going to the next level.
 The idea of eating the dead pilot never comes up.
 Why would it?
 He has plenty of food.
 I have been on camping trips more dicey than Mads Mikkelsen’s predicament.